radikh/kvatyr/README.md

 The app allows to connect without authentication.
 It means that when you're on Wi-Fi everyone can get the access to the shared files, same for local network.

-The connection is not encrypted and not private, it can be scanned, identified, hijacked, intercepted etc. In short you date is not protected during the transfer.
+The connection is not encrypted and not private, it can be scanned, identified, hijacked, intercepted etc.

+In short you data is not protected during the transfer.
 Completely.

 ### NAQ: